Fitness & Exercise

 Fact-Checked · Sources cited below

-That daily burn has a name: Total Daily Energy Expenditure, or TDEE.
+That daily burn has a name.
+Total Daily Energy Expenditure, or TDEE.

-The Four Components of Daily Energy Burn
+Four Channels of Daily Energy Burn

-BMR vs. TDEE: The Distinction That Matters
+BMR vs. TDEE: The Distinction That Actually Matters

 The Caloric Deficit: How Much Is Enough?

-Because your body fights back.
+Because the body fights back, systematically.

-Metabolic Adaptation: The Yo-Yo Mechanism
+Metabolic Adaptation: The Yo-Yo Engine

-Strategies That Work With Your Biology
+Strategies That Work With the Biology

 The Activity Multiplier Trap